pBread/Entity-Query/README.md

 # Entity Query

 Filtering & searching records is one of the most common (and tedious) tasks in web-development.
-Entity Query lets you query records in your store in a simple and performant manner.
+Entity Query allows you to retrieve records from your store w/simple & perfomant queries.

 - [Features](#features)
 - [Install](#install)